Double Concerto (Abrahamsen)

 The Double Concerto for Violin, Piano, and Strings is a composition by the Danish composer Hans Abrahamsen.
 The work was commissioned by the Royal Danish Orchestra and the Swedish Chamber Orchestra and was composed between 2010 and 2011.

 Its world premiere was given by the sister duo of the violinist Baiba Skride and the pianist Lauma Skride with the Royal Danish Orchestra under the direction of André de Ridder in Copenhagen on October 9, 2011.
 The piece is dedicated to Baiba and Lauma Skride, Wiebke Busch, and André de Ridder.

-Composition

-Structure
+Music

 The concerto has a duration of roughly 22 minutes and is composed in four movements: